Welcome to American Association for Physician Leadership!

 The American Association for Physician Leadership® is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for physicians.

-The American Association for Physician Leadership® designates this enduring material for a maximum of 4 AMA PRA Category 1 Credit(s) ™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The American Association for Physician Leadership® designates this enduring material for a maximum of 2.5 AMA PRA Category 1 Credit(s) ™.
+Physicians should claim only credit commensurate with the extent of their participation in the activity.

 Registrations may not be transferred to another person at any time.
 All refunds will be issued to the original form of payment.
 Refunds or transfers are not available if testing has occurred or CME is claimed.

-Through the American Board of Medical Specialties (“ABMS”) ongoing commitment to increase access to practice relevant Maintenance of Certification (“MOC”) Activities through the ABMS Continuing Certification Directory, Optimizing Health IT for Improved Patient Safety Leaders has met the requirements as an MOC Part II CME Activity (apply toward general CME requirement) and/or an MOC Part II Self-Assessment Activity for the following ABMS Member Boards:
+Through the American Board of Medical Specialties (“ABMS”) ongoing commitment to increase access to practice relevant Maintenance of Certification (“MOC”) Activities through the ABMS Continuing Certification Directory, Advanced Privileging and Credentialing has met the requirements as an MOC Part II CME Activity (apply toward general CME requirement) and/or an MOC Part II Self-Assessment Activity for the following ABMS Member Boards:

-Allergy and Immunology Anesthesiology Family Medicine Nuclear Medicine Pathology Physical Medicine and Rehabilitation Plastic Surgery Preventive Medicine Psychiatry & Neurology Radiology Thoracic Surgery Urology
+Allergy and Immunology Anesthesiology Colon & Rectal Surgery Family Medicine Nuclear Medicine Pathology Preventive Medicine Psychiatry & Neurology Radiology Thoracic Surgery Urology